 Some states also require the prosecution to prove a third element: The driver was driving on a public—rather than private—road.

 If the prosecution can prove these elements beyond a reasonable doubt, chances are the jury or judge will convict the driver.

 People often are surprised to learn that they can be convicted of a DUI despite never actually driving a vehicle.
 In many states, a person doesn't have to put a vehicle into motion to get a DUI.

-In many states, you can get a DUI even if you weren’t actually driving.
-Though most of the states that don’t require actual driving still call the crime "driving under the influence" (DUI) or "driving while intoxicated" (DWI), prosecutors in these states can prove the "driving" element by showing the motorist was "operating" or "in actual physical control" of a vehicle.
-In other words, proof that the driver was behind the wheel with the car in motion is sufficient—but not required—to prove the driving element.
+Even though most of these states still call the crime "driving under the influence" (DUI) or "driving while intoxicated" (DWI), prosecutors can prove the "driving" element by showing the motorist was "operating" or "in actual physical control" of a vehicle.
+In other words, evidence that the driver was behind the wheel with the car in motion isn't always required to prove the driving element.

 To prove a driver was under the influence, the prosecution generally has two options:

 Proving BAC is usually easier than showing impairment.
-However, it's common for prosecutors to file two charges in a DUI complaint—one based on impairment and a second alleging excessive BAC.
+But it's common for prosecutors to file two charges in a DUI complaint—one based on impairment and a second alleging excessive BAC.

-In other states, however, drunk driving is illegal only in places that are "open to the general public.”
-(See Mich.
-Comp.
-Laws Ann. § 257.625.)
-Places open to the public not only includes public properties like city streets and state highways, but also privately owned properties like shopping mall parking lots.
+In other states, however, drunk or drugged driving is illegal only in places that are "open to the general public."
+Places open to the public include not only public properties like city streets and state highways but also privately owned properties like shopping mall parking lots.